 Rationale and impact

 These sections briefly explain why the committee made the recommendations and how they might affect practice.
-They link to details of the evidence and a full description of the committee's discussion.

 There was good evidence that, when seen on ultrasound, the presence of an adnexal mass with features of an early pregnancy (a gestational sac containing a yolk sac or fetal pole, with or without a heartbeat) was a reliable indicator for ectopic pregnancy.